coralogix/coralogix-azure-serverless/BlobToOtel/README.md

 **Suffix Filter** - The suffix filter to apply to the blob container.
 Use 'NoFilter' to not filter by suffix.
 Wildcards are not allowed.
 Use the following format `.log`.

+**Function App Service Plan Type** - The type of the Function App Service Plan.
+Choose Premium if you need vNet Support.

 **Virtual Network Name** - The name of the Virtual Network to integrate with (leave empty if VNet integration is not needed).

 **Subnet Name** - The name of the subnet to integrate with (leave empty if VNet integration is not needed).

+**Virtual Network Resource Group** - The resource group name of the Virtual Network (leave empty if VNet integration is not needed).

 ## vNet Integration